-In this scheme of protection, current at the ends of the protected sections are compared.
+In this scheme of protection, currents at the ends of the protected sections compare.
 When the system is in normal operating condition, the magnitude of currents is equal on the secondary windings of the current transformers.
-On the occurrence of the faults, the short-circuit current flows through the system and the magnitude of current becomes differ.
+On the occurrence of the faults, the short-circuit current flows through the system and the magnitude of current become differ.
 This difference of current under fault conditions is made to flow through the relay operating coil.

 Connection for Differential Protection System

 The protection system requires two identical transformers which are mounted on both sides of the protection zone.
 The secondary terminals of the current transformers are connected in stars, and their end terminals are connected through the pilot wire.
 The relay coils are connected in delta.
 The neutral of the current transformer and the relay are connected to the common terminal.